 What are costume contact lenses?

 Costume contact lenses – also known as cosmetic or decorative contact lenses – are contact lenses that change how your eyes look.
-These contact lenses can make your eyes look different in many ways, from changing your eye’s color or pupil shape to giving cartoon or film character effects.
-Common examples are blackout contacts, black sclera contact lenses, cat eyes and zombie eye contacts.
+These contact lenses can make your eyes look different in many ways, from changing the eye’s color or pupil shape to giving cartoon or film character effects.
 They can be made with or without vision correction.

 Treating these injuries can require eye surgery, like a corneal transplant.
 And treatment doesn’t always work.
 People have been blinded by costume contact lenses.

-How many people are injured by costume contact lenses?
+How many eye injuries are caused by costume contact lenses?

 There are no comprehensive studies of how many injuries costume contact lenses cause.
 However, we hear anecdotally from ophthalmologists that they see contact-related injuries each year despite FDA regulations.
-In addition, a 2010 study published in the journal Pediatrics indicated that at least 13,500 emergency room cases each year are due to contact lens injuries in children and teens.
+A 2018 study found over 85% of people wearing contacts had at least one behavior putting them at risk for a serious contact lens–related eye infection.

-Why are stores and online retailers selling costume contact lenses without a prescription if it's not safe?
+Why are stores and online retailers selling colored contact lenses without a prescription if it's not safe?

 These retailers are breaking the law.
 In the U.S., it has been illegal to sell contact lenses without a prescription since 2005.
 Federal law classifies all contact lenses as medical devices and restricts their distribution to licensed eye care professionals.
 Illegal sale of contact lenses can result in civil penalties of up to $16,000 per violation.
 If you see contact lenses being sold by retailers not requiring a prescription, you can report the retailer to the FDA.